Axect/Peroxide/paper/paper.md

 # AI usage disclosure

-A generative AI tool (Claude Opus 4, Anthropic, March 2026) was used for grammar checking and copy-editing of the manuscript text.
+A generative AI tool (Claude Opus 4, Anthropic, March 2026) was used by the lead author (T.-G. Kim) for grammar checking and copy-editing of the manuscript text.
-All scientific content, software design decisions, technical claims, and code were produced entirely by the human author.
+All scientific content, software design decisions, technical claims, and code were produced entirely by the authors.
-The final manuscript was reviewed, edited, and approved by the author.
+The final manuscript was reviewed and approved by all authors.

 # Acknowledgements

-We thank all contributors to the Peroxide repository and the Rust scientific computing community for their feedback.
+We thank Victor Olowofeso for early-user feedback, all past and present Peroxide contributors, and the broader Rust scientific computing community for their code, issue reports, and discussions.

 # References